lqhl/lqhl.me/content/research/index.md

 date: 2022-12-31T22:15:29+08:00
 ---

+I am building [MyScale](https://myscale.com), a fully-managed vector database starting from Oct 2022.
+Previously, I led the infrastructure team at Moqi from Feb 2017 to Sep 2022, where I developed two billion-scale Automated Fingerprint Identification Systems (AFIS) in China and the world's first contactless fingerprint scanner, MOQI A1, with image quality comparable to contact scanners.
+Before Moqi, I was a researcher at Huawei Noah's Ark Lab for five months.

-I am Qin Liu, a software engineer at Moqi since 2017.
-Prior to that, I was a researcher at Huawei Noah's Ark Lab.
-I earned my PhD in Computer Science from the Chinese University of Hong Kong (CUHK), where I was supervised by [Prof. John C.S.
-Lui](https://www.cse.cuhk.edu.hk/~cslui/).
-During my time at CUHK, I was part of the [Advanced Networking and System Research Laboratory (ANSRLab)](http://ansrlab.cse.cuhk.edu.hk/).
-My Bachelor degree in Computer Science is from Shanghai Jiao Tong University, and I was part of the [ACM Honors Class](https://acm.sjtu.edu.cn/home) there.
+I hold a PhD in Computer Science from the Chinese University of Hong Kong (CUHK), supervised by [Prof. John C.S.
+Lui](https://www.cse.cuhk.edu.hk/~cslui/), where I focused on graph analytics and stream processing systems as part of the [Advanced Networking and System Research Laboratory](http://ansrlab.cse.cuhk.edu.hk/) (ANSRLab).
+I completed my Bachelor's degree in Computer Science at Shanghai Jiao Tong University, where I was a member of the [ACM Honors Class](https://acm.sjtu.edu.cn/home).

 ## Publications